python/devguide/exploring.rst

 Exploring CPython's Internals
 =============================

-This is a quick guide for people who interested in learning more about CPython's internals.
+This is a quick guide for people interested in learning more about CPython's internals.
 It provides a summary of the source code structure and contains references to resources providing a more in-depth view.